-The above is included for example purposes.
+The above are included for example purposes.
 Agencies should ensure they tailor this note to fit their circumstances.
 Where a payable balance is not material, the agency should consider whether disclosure is necessary.

-TI 323 Timely Payment of Accounts requirements payments for goods, services and construction of less than \$1 million and not subject to an exemption, to be paid within 20 days.
-Payments over \$1 million are required to be settled all payments within 30 calendar days of the sooner of the receipt of a correctly rendered invoice, or provision of goods or services.
+TI 323 Timely Payment of Accounts requires payments for goods, services and for works or construction of less than \$1 million and not subject to an exemption, to be paid within 20 days.
+Payments for invoices over \$1 million are required to be settled within 30 calendar days of the receipt of a correctly rendered invoice, or provision of goods or services.